Arno0x/DeliverXLLviaHTML/readme.md

 What this tool does is taking an XLL file (*MS-Excel add-in, basically a DLL with a specific exported function*), encrypt it with a simple RC4 encryption stub, and embed it into an HTML file.

-When the user browses to the HTML file, the embeded XLL file is decrypted on the fly, saved in a local temporary folder, and the file is presented to the user as if it was being downloaded from the remote site along with a nice Excel icon.
+When the user browses to the HTML file, the embeded XLL file is decrypted on the fly, saved in a temporary folder, and the file is then presented to the user as if it was being downloaded from the remote site along with a nice Excel icon.
 Depending on the browser used, the XLL file can be automatically opened within Excel.

 Side notes:
 - This tool was inspired and is derived from the great 'demiguise' tool : [https://github.com/nccgroup/demiguise](https://github.com/nccgroup/demiguise)